 • Dip your pastry cutter into flour between each cut.
 This will create a cleaner cut for a better rise.

 • Cut Biscuits straight down.
 Don’t turn your cutter side to side and do not use a sawing motion.
-Cutting straight down will help the biscuits rise better.
+Cutting straight down is the KEY to help the biscuits rise better.

 • Use cold butter.
 The key to making great biscuits is to use cold butter.
 We dice up the butter and then refrigerate it until ready to use.
 Cold butter will produce the fluffiest layers in your biscuits.